Gallery-of-Kaeon/Kaeon-JS/README.md

 * To provide a wrapper module that allows the same code to be used on the browser or on node.js for common tasks such as opening files or retrieving console input.

-* To provide a JavaScript interpreter for [Kaeon FUSION](https://github.com/Gallery-of-Kaeon/Kaeon-FUSION/blob/master/README.md), and to provide the option for a Kaeon FUSION file to act as the main file in place of a JavaScript file.
+* To provide a JavaScript based [Kaeon FUSION](https://github.com/Gallery-of-Kaeon/Kaeon-FUSION/blob/master/README.md) interpreter, and to provide the option for a Kaeon FUSION file to act as the main file in place of a JavaScript file.

 <h2 align="center">How to Use</h2>